 - Depression - life loses its meaning and there is no interest in anything.

 - Burnout - the last stage is the time to get away from work.
 The individual feels unable to perform any activities, there is mental and/or physical exhaustion that can be fatal.
-At this stage, it is advisable to seek treatment with psychologists and psychiatrists; there may also be physical manifestations, such as tachycardia, panic attacks, among others.
+At this stage, it is advisable to seek treatment from psychologists and psychiatrists; there may also be physical manifestations, such as tachycardia, and panic attacks, among others.

 As mentioned in the 12th stage of the syndrome, even if you are a health professional, you should seek help from professionals in the field of psychiatry and psychology so that you can carry out a treatment and return to the quality of life you expect.

 Maintaining a healthy diet, exercising, and not forgetting leisure time are part of your recovery.